 Foul Odor

-Ammonia has a distinctive smell, which is similar to cat urine or vinegar.
+Ammonia has a distinctive smell similar to cat urine or vinegar.
 It’s unpleasant and can be intense if the ammonia levels are high.
-However, you can still smell it, even when small amounts of ammonia are present in the tank.
+However, you can still smell it, even with small amounts of ammonia in the tank.

 Gasping at the Surface

-The mucus that’s generated to relieve ammonia burns also damages the gills and internal organs.
-When the gills are covered with a thick layer of mucus, the angelfish struggle to breathe.
+The mucus generated to relieve ammonia burns also damages the gills and internal organs.
+When the gills are covered with thick mucus, angelfish struggle to breathe.

 As well as gasping for air at the surface, angelfish affected by ammonia may rest on the substrate, where the oxygen concentration levels are at their highest.